Application Development Kit (ADK)

 DELETE target1 target2 ...

-removes the given target file(s) or directories, it supports globbing patterns for each target.
-It does not descend recursively.
+removes the specified target file(s) or directories.
+Globbing patterns are supported for each target.
+Removal is not recursive.

 Example: